floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-decomposition.typ

 - $c_i$ and $c_j$ are the communities to which vertices $i$ and $j$ belong
 - $delta (c_i, c_j)$ is 1 if $c_i$ and $c_j$ are in the same cluster, and 0 otherwise

-The Louvain algorithm operates in two phases.
-In the first phase, the algorithm optimizes the modularity locally by moving each vertex into the community of their neighbour that yield the best modularity gain.
-This step is repeated for each vertex until a local maximum is reached.
-Then, the algorithm reduces each community to a single vertex, while preserving the network structure.
-The algorithm can then be applied iteratively to the new network, until the modularity cannot be further increased.

 #figure(
     grid(
         columns: (auto, auto),